danielmaxsiegel/made-in-canada/README.md

 # made-in-canada

-A browser extension showing you what's made in Canada
+A Chrome browser extension for identifying when you're on a site that sells Canadian-made goods and services.